Painting a plastic (polyethylene) motorcycle gas tank?

 - Chariton, Iowa

-Last week I followed advice of using the Krylon paint, my husband painted my motorcycle, which was sun faded black, with black Krylon paint and misted over that with a car paint that has metal specs.
+A. Last week I followed advice of using the Krylon paint, my husband painted my motorcycle, which was sun faded black, with black Krylon paint and misted over that with a car paint that has metal specs.
 I have a '82 GL1100 Goldwing the outer tank and fenders are plastic, so far so good, it's just been about a week and we haven't buffed it yet though.
-Will reply again if problems arise.Lori W
+Will reply again if problems arise.Lori W [last name deleted for privacy by Editor]

 - Chariton, Iowa

-Painting my gas tank on my cr500 motocrosser was a pain, like most of you here it peeled of about a week after application, simply due to the vapours permeating through the walls and causing it to bubble.
-Only way I could find was to use fibreglass resin (mixed with pigment colour of your choice, black in my case) with a couple of coats and a good sanding/polish it looks lovely (and solid so it won't bubble).Simon T
+A. Painting my gas tank on my cr500 motocrosser was a pain, like most of you here it peeled of about a week after application, simply due to the vapours permeating through the walls and causing it to bubble.
+Only way I could find was to use fibreglass resin (mixed with pigment colour of your choice, black in my case) with a couple of coats and a good sanding/polish it looks lovely (and solid so it won't bubble).Simon T [last name deleted for privacy by Editor]

 - Cambridge, England

-I have tried using the Krylon Fusion on a dirt bike fuel tank but it peeled off.
+Q. I have tried using the Krylon Fusion on a dirt bike fuel tank but it peeled off.
 I'm guessing there needs to be some surface prep to get the proper adhesion.
 I'd also like to spray all the plastics (fenders and side panels) and am curious about flex cracks.
 One email said to use a flexible primer like used on automotive bumpers.
 I would like someone to clear up the confusion and misinformation and provide a known workable solution!
-Thanks!John W
+Thanks!John W [last name deleted for privacy by Editor]

 hobbyist - Dillsburg, Pennsylvania